Vikrant9098/Project_Smriti/README.md

 ##  Overview

-SkillSync is a comprehensive learning platform designed to help developers navigate their career progression efficiently.
+Smriti is a comprehensive learning platform designed to help developers navigate their career progression efficiently.
 By analyzing existing skills and comparing them against industry-standard roadmaps, it provides personalized learning paths with curated resources from GitHub repositories and educational articles.

 ###  Problem Statement
 - Developers often struggle to identify skill gaps for their target roles